Ubuntu 16.10 (Yakkety Yak) End of Life reached on July 20 2017

 Welcome to the Ubuntu Weekly Newsletter.
-This is issue #500 for the week February 20 – 26, 2017, and the full version is available here.
+This is issue #513 for the weeks of July 3 – 17, 2017, and the full version is available here.

 In this issue we cover: